devnull-cz/c-prog-lang/modules/pointer-to-pointer.md

 pointer to an integer array?

-Note that in both situations, `ppa` and `ppb` **properly fit the declaration** `int **p`.
-That is, both arrays in the chart below are 2-dimensional and both have one of the dimensions set as `1`.  **The difference is in semantics - which of the two dimensions is meant to be `1`.**  And that is a piece of information that must be provided upfront.
+Note that in both situations, `ppa` and `ppb` **properly fit the declaration** `int **p`.  **The difference is in semantics - is the actual array in the first or the second indirection?** And that is a piece of information that must be provided upfront.

 ```
     +-------+     +-------+     +-------+